medavidallsop/old-post-notice/readme.txt

 Yes.
 When editing individual old posts, you can set a notice and choose whether to replace the default notice or append to it.

+This is a metabox, so it is compatible with both the Block and Classic editors.
+On the block editor, you may need to reveal the metabox by using the resize bar at the bottom.

 = Can I see a list of posts displaying the old post notice? =

 Yes.
 You can view posts with the notice by enabling the dashboard page and/or the dashboard widget.